-Skoolbag is a mobile App to communicate directly to parents.
-It works through both smart phones and smart devices (such as iPads and Android Tablets).
+uEducateUs is a Mobile App to communicate directly to parents.
+It works through both smart phones and smart devices (such as iPads and Android Tablets). uEducateUs can be used to view and advise on your child's attendance, permission slips, reports, newsletters and upcoming events.